 Purpose of burning

 Prescribed burning is an attempt to replicate the natural phenomenon of landscape-scale fire that has occurred for as long as there has been terrestrial vegetation.
-There are fossilized charcoal remains (for which the only known source is the burning of wood) that have been dated around 300 million years old, long before the first conifers, and much less the flowering plant trees that dominate our most wooded lands today, even existed.
-Fossil and other remnants of past fires (charcoal and ash) can be found throughout the fossil record, in glacial ice layers and even in the layered muck at the bottom of lakes.
+There is fossilized charcoal (of which the only known source is the burning of wood) dated around 300 million years old, long before the first conifers, and much less the flowering plant trees that dominate our wooded lands today, even existed.
+Charcoal and other remnants (ash) of past fires can be found throughout the fossil record, in glacial ice layers and in the layered muck at the bottom of lakes.

-The recent history of fire on our planet and in particular in Missouri has been reconstructed from a variety of sources.
-These range from the anecdotes and diaries of early settlers from Europe to the scientific documentation of burn-scar patterns of living old-growth trees by Dr. Richard Guyette of the University of Missouri.
-Many questions remain about details of this history, but it is at least undisputed that fire was an important influence in determining the characteristics of the vegetation of this region up until the last century during which fragmentation of the natural landscape and wild land fire suppression became prevalent.
+The recent history of fire in Missouri has been reconstructed from a variety of sources.
+These range from the anecdotes and diaries of native peoples and early settlers from Europe to the scientific documentation of burn-scar patterns of living old-growth trees by Dr. Richard Guyette of the University of Missouri.
+Many questions remain about details of this history, but it is undisputed that fire was an important influence in determining the characteristics of the vegetation of this region.
+Only in the last century did fragmentation of the natural landscape and wild land fire suppression became prevalent.

-Paleoecologists have shown that prairies and oak savannas occurred in North America before the arrival of humans 15- or 20- (or whatever number of ) thousand years ago, but that these ecosystems increased greatly in percent coverage and geographic extent after humans arrived and began actually using fire to manage vegetation characteristics in ways that favored the abundance of harvestable plant and animal products.
+Paleoecologists have shown that prairies and oak savannas occurred in North America before the arrival of humans 15- or 20- thousand years ago.
+But, these ecosystems increased greatly in coverage and geographic extent after humans arrived and began using fire to manage vegetation characteristics in ways that favored the abundance of harvestable plant and animal products.

 Prescribed burning has gained wide acceptance among natural area managers across the Midwest, though there is a lot of discussion going on about how best to apply its use and still conserve the full diversity of life.
-Organisms particularly stressed by fire are fire-sensitive native plant species and the enormous diversity of life that lives in dead plant stems and leaf litter.
+This is because some native plants and many native animals are notably fire-sensitive.
 How can these be conserved while favoring the species that benefit from fire?
-The arguments are too complex and varied to go into here, beyond saying that while the beneficial effects of fire on certain plant communities are generally accepted, there is much concern about the loss of species in the so-called “detritus food chain”, and various ways to mitigate these losses are being discussed and put into practice.
+While the beneficial effects of fire on certain plant communities are generally accepted, there is also much concern about the loss of species in the so-called “detritus food chain”, i.e, those that live in leaf litter and dead stems and wood that is destroyed by fire.
 At SNR, the current approach is twofold: a) never burn more than half of all the area we have in fire management during a burn-year and b) let areas within burn units that do not burn in the first pass of the fire remain unburned to provide natural refuges within the burn unit for the sensitive species.

 The work of participants in a prescribed burn is quite different from the brush pile burning.
 There is no lugging of branches and hunks of wood to a raging bonfire.
 Rather, the work consists primarily of stringing out along and monitoring the edge of the burn area to make sure that the fire does not escape it’s predetermined boundaries.
 If there are escapes, you must quickly communicate this to the nearest staff person or take immediate action to suppress the escaped flames while calling for help.
 (The work of prescribed burning has been described as 95% boredom and 5% sheer panic.
 I would adjust this to contain a significant percentage of smoke inhalation!)